 Information and resources

 Some job opportunities on campus require a clear background check to be on file before a student is eligible to apply.
 These positions will clearly denote the need for a background check within the job posting under Job Requirements.
 Please ensure you have a background check on file before applying.
-If you are unsure whether or not you have a background check on file, please contact the Associate Dean of Students.
+If you are unsure whether or not you have a background check on file, please contact Student Affairs.